 What is premenstrual syndrome or PMS?

-We will see how to relieve PMS.
+We are going to look at how to relieve PMS.

-Premenstrual syndrome, or more commonly known as PMS, refers to a set of physical and psychological symptoms appearing before menstruation.
+Premenstrual syndrome, more commonly known as PMS, refers to a set of physical and psychological symptoms appearing before menstruation.

 - Painful breasts